 Some mineral deposits are more conducive to contemporaneous reclamation than others.
-Concurrent mining and reclamation requires a thorough understanding of the mineral deposit mined, and involves being it comprehensive operational plan.
+Concurrent mining and reclamation require a thorough understanding of the mineral deposit being mined, and it involves a more comprehensive operational plan.
 The ability to utilize overburden materials for reclamation purposes without the need for stockpiling and subsequent rehandling provides an obvious financial benefit to the operator.